ericdemers/static-portfolio/documentation/UserInterfaceSpecification.md

 ### Structural analysis

 The application can be in different states.
-The main states are: Freehand drawing of a curve, drawing of a straight line, drawing of a circular arc, single selection and multiple selection of curves.
+The main states are: Freehand drawing of a curve, drawing of a straight line, drawing of a circular arc, drawing of a spiral, single selection and multiple selection of curves.

 In addition to these main states, the main current actions are : no action in progress, drawing of a curve, moving the selected curves, moving a control point.

 Sketch elements are stored in a list with a unique identification number.
 The sketch elements are the different types of b-spline curves and the different types of geometric constraints that can be applied to these b-spline curves.

 Each curve contains the list of constraints that apply to itself.
-If a curve is deleted then all constraints in the list must also be deleted.
+If a curve is deleted all constraints in the list are also deleted.

-A constraint can be shared between different ends of curves.
+A constraint can be shared between different curves.
 Then the constraints must also be deleted for the other curve with the exception of symmetry constraints.

 ## Menus